 5. What happens if it is denied?

 A denial of a motion means that the initial guilty verdict stands.
-A defendant though can still win a new trial if he is successful on appealing his case.
+A defendant though can still win a fresh trial if he is successful on appealing his case.

-Also note that there are times when a court, even though it does not order a new trial, may:
+Also note that there are times when a court, even though it does not order another trial, may:

 - modify the defendant's verdict to a lesser included offense of the convicted charge, or